-vii.
+- ii.
 If an SEA proposes a minimum number of students that exceeds 30, provide a justification that explains how a minimum number of students provided in 4.C above promotes sound, reliable accountability determinations, including data on the number and percentage of schools in the State that would not be held accountable in the system of annual meaningful differentiation under 34 C.F.R. § 200.18 for the results of students in each subgroup in 4.B.i above using the minimum number proposed by the State compared to the data on the number and percentage of schools in the State that would not be held accountable for the results of students in each subgroup if the minimum number of students is 30.

-Not applicable.

-D. Annual Meaningful Differentiation.
-Describe the State's system for annual meaningful differentiation of all public schools in the State, including public charter schools, consistent with the requirements of section 1111(c)(4)(C) of the ESEA and 34 C.F.R. §§ 200.12 and 200.18.
+Not applicable. - D. Annual Meaningful Differentiation.
+Describe the State's system for annual meaningful differentiation of all public schools in the State, including public charter schools, consistent with the requirements of section 1111(c)(4)(C) of the ESEA and 34 C.F.R. §§ 200.12 and 200.18. - E.

 Meaningful Differentiation is established by incorporating a multi-faceted indicator system for all three school levels that will result in the continuous improvement of all schools.
 This system is called the Nevada School Performance Framework (NSPF) and results in a summative school rating of 1- to 5-stars.
-This rating system will be applied to all public and charter schools that meet the minimum n-size requirements.
+This rating system will be applied to all public and charter schools that meet the minimum N size requirements. \The ratings of schools will be determined by adding the points earned for each indicator in the school rating

-The ratings of schools will be determined by adding the points earned for each indicator in the school rating system.
+\The ratings of schools will be determined by adding the points earned for each indicator in the school rating system.
 The indicators are described in section 4.1 (a).

 Student performance on the statewide ELA and mathematic assessments, ELPA, and graduation rates will be measured against the state's defined long-term goals and measures of interim progress.
-Schools identified for targeted supports and improvements will be identified using the reporting elements that will be associated with the respective indicators.
+Schools identified for targeted supports and improvements will be identified using the status and graduation rate reporting elements that will be associated with the respective indicators.
 Each of these reporting elements will be disaggregated to take into consideration the performance of each subgroup.
-Additionally, the school quality indicators described in section 4.1 (a) are designed to further call attention to the performance of low achieving students and subgroups.
+Additionally, the school quality indicators described in section 4.1 (a) is designed to further call attention to the performance of low achieving students and subgroups.
 The system is designed to identify schools for both comprehensive and targeted supports.